openspending/fiscal-data-package/spec/index.md

 # Content

 This section provides a standard framework for the "content" of Fiscal Data Packages.
 The previous section has been about the form both for the data (e.g. that it is CSV) and for the metadata (the information in the datapackage.json).
 This section is about the "content", that is the kind of actual data a Package contains.
-In particular, it sets out guideliness for what information, exactly, is present.
+In particular, it sets out guidelines for what information, exactly, is present.
 For example, that government budget information is classified according to a standard classification codesheet like the [UN's COFOG][cofog].

 [cofog]: http://data.okfn.org/data/core/cofog/

 Content requirements will necessarily vary across the different types of fiscal data.
-For example, the data describing high level budgets may be different from that describing day to day expenditures, and expenditure information may be different from revenue.
+For example, the data describing high level budgets may be different from that describing day-to-day expenditures, and expenditure information may be different from revenue.
 Thus, our framework will distinguish different types of fiscal data.

 We also emphasize that what we provide is a framework rather than a strict standard.
 That is, we provide recommendations on what information should be provided rather than strict requirements.
 These recommendations are also categorised into "quality" levels.
 Each level requires more information be provided.